amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

 ## Doing It By Hand

-Long time ago, in the midst of spending a few happy years writing C++ code, I happened to work on a project in plain C. It felt awkward after C++, but ended up being somewhat tolerable, until I needed a couple of hash tables for objects of different types.
-In my mind, it was a simple, innocent thing to ask, but this is where my foray back to the C land hit a brick wall.
+A long time ago, in the midst of spending a few happy years writing C++ code, I happened to work on a project in plain C. It felt awkward after C++, but ended up being somewhat tolerable, until I needed a couple of hash tables for objects of different types.
+In my mind, it was a simple, innocent request, but this is where my foray back to the C land hit a brick wall.

 Dismayed that there was no standard solution to this simple problem,